Can new windows and doors help you save energy and money?

 Before: Single-pane windows like these could be costing you, and making your home less comfortable.

-After: These new high efficiency windows will help keep heat in during the winter and keep it out during the summer.
+After: These new high efficiency windows can help keep heat in during the winter and keep it out during the summer.

 Before: Inefficient windows can make temperature control more difficult, and cause your energy bills to increase.

-After: This new window lets in more light, while helping to keep energy bills lower.
+After: This new window lets in more light, and may help to keep energy bills lower.

 Before: These single-pane doors were letting a lot of heat and cold pass through them.